transformerlab/transformerlab-docs/docs/install/mlx.md

 Transformer Lab works natively with MLX, using plugins.

-## Performance

-MLX is relatively new.
-We encourage you to try different models and tasks to test performance.
-LLMs perform better on MLX with the M2, M3 and M4 series of Apple chips.
-Larger models require more memory.

-If you have a lower tier M1 Mac with 16GB of RAM (like I do), you will find that MLX can easily be used for inference for smaller model sizes (i.e. less than 3 billion parameters).
-Training will work, but it's more performant on more powerful Mac computers.
-The M2, M3 and M4 can handle much larger models at high performance.

 ## Simple Install Instructions:

 Download the [Transformer Lab App](http://transformerlab.ai) on your Mac and follow the on-screen instructions.
 Video below: